-- 1/2 cup water
+- ½ cup water

-- 1/2 cup white wine or vegetable stock
+- ½ cup white wine or vegetable stock

 - 12 ounces salmon fillet

-- 1 large shallot minced
+- 1 large shallot (minced)

-- 3 tablespoons chopped fresh parsley
+- 3 tablespoons fresh parsley (chopped)

-- 1 clove garlic minced
+- 1 clove garlic (minced)

-- 1/3 cup red bell pepper minced
+- ⅓ cup red bell pepper (minced)

-- 2 eggs lightly beaten
+- 2 eggs (lightly beaten)

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- 1/2 teaspoon ground black pepper
+- ½ teaspoon ground black pepper

 - Add the salmon fillet, skin side down, and cover.
-Cook 5 to 10 minutes until salmon is barely opaque in center.
-Set aside until cool enough to handle.
+Cook 5 to 10 minutes until the salmon is barely opaque in the center, then remove from heat and set aside until the fish is cool enough to handle.